To the Members of JSW Steel Limited

-However Members' attention is drawn to the statement on contingent liabilitiescommitments in the notes forming part of the financial statements.
+However Members' attention is drawn to the statement on contingent liabilitiescommitments in the notes forming part of the Financial Statements.

 Information in accordance with the provisions of Section 134(3)(m) of the CompaniesAct 2013 read with Rule 8 of the Companies (Accounts) Rules 2014 regarding conservationof energy technology absorption and foreign exchange earnings and outgo is given in thestatement annexed (Annexure A) hereto and forms a part of this Report.

 The Company has in place an Anti-Sexual Harassment Policy in line with the requirementsof the Sexual Harassment of Women at Workplace (Prevention Prohibition and Redressal)Act 2013.
 All employees (permanent contractual temporary and trainees) are coveredunder this policy.
 The Company has also complied with the provisions related toconstitution of Internal Complaints Committee (ICC) under the said Act to redresscomplaints received regarding sexual harassment.
-The Company received no complaintspertaining to sexual harassment during FY2020-21.
+The Company received no complaintspertaining to sexual harassment during FY 2021-22.

-Your Directors state that no disclosure or reporting is required in respect of thefollowing items as there were no transactions pertaining to these items during the yearunder review:
+The Directors state that no disclosure or reporting is required in respect of thefollowing items as there were no transactions pertaining to these items during the yearunder review:

 1. Details relating to deposits covered under Chapter V of the Companies Act 2013.